mtrung/TwitterVideoUpload/README.md

 - Support > 5MB video file via chunk upload
 - Objective-C (Swift is TBD)
 - Use SLRequest from Apple's Social framework to keep things light.
 No need to add extra frameworks such as TwitterKit and Fabric.
+- Use new Twitter Uploading Media REST API, which was released in May 2015 https://blog.twitter.com/2015/rest-api-now-supports-native-video-upload.
-- Twitter Uploading Media REST API (https://dev.twitter.com/rest/public/uploading-media)
+- Twitter Uploading Media REST API document: https://dev.twitter.com/rest/public/uploading-media.

 # Usage
 - Copy 2 files TwitterVideoUpload.h and .m to your project.